...

 What’s Your Bone Score?

-Bone health is a major concern as we age, but it can be difficult to assess how well-built your skeleton really is.
-The Osteoporosis Risk Assessment Instrument score measures bone density in three areas: hip, spine, and forearm.
-Find out if yours puts you at risk by taking this quiz.
+Bone health is a major concern as we age, but it can be difficult to assess your skeletal strength.
+The Osteoporosis Risk Assessment Instrument score measures bone density in three critical areas: hip, spine, and forearm.
+According to 2026 research, early screening is vital.
+Find out if your score indicates risk by taking this quiz.

 How Much Calcium Do I Need Every Day?